What are the Health Risks to Foundry Workers?

 6. Physical Hazards

 Physical hazards are properties of chemicals created from chemical reactions.
 They can present a risk through incorrect handling or use and can often cause injury to people or damage to property.
-Examples include chemicals that are flammable, corrosive, explosive or have oxidising properties.
+Examples include chemicals that are flammable, corrosive, explosive, or have oxidising properties.

-One of the biggest potential hazards in foundries is from physical hazards posed by some hazardous chemicals.
+One of the biggest potential hazards in foundries is physical hazards posed by some hazardous chemicals.
 Fires and explosions at foundries have caused deaths and substantial property damage.

 7. Health Hazards